A Breathtaking Helicopter Tour of the Canadian Rockies

 At first, I was extremely nervous about what to expect.
 I remember thinking, why on earth am I doing this?
 But my ski instructor was excellent.
 She was Australian, and knew exactly how to put a beginner at ease, teaching all the basics before progressing from there.

 After my lesson, I was confident enough to ski on my own, and went slowly down the slope, zigzagging my way to a stop.
 I did this a few times, before we wrapped up for the day.
 Skiing is something I will definitely do again.

 We stayed at the Hidden Ridge Resort (above) in Banff for the extent of our trip.
 This beautiful resort is perched high on the edge of a mountain overlooking the small tourist town.
 Each condo had a fireplace, ideal on those cold, wintry nights.
-(Psst—these are Banff’s best-kept secrets!)
+(Discover more unique things to do in Banff.)

 The town of Banff is a beautiful touristy place, small enough to walk around and browse the shops, cafés and restaurants.
-(Here are more of Banff’s top attractions.)
 One of my favourite places to eat was Tooloulou’s for breakfast.
 I enjoyed vanilla bean crepes drenched in fresh fruit, cream and jam; then, there were the fluffy waffles—the menu had a wealth of options and I was never disappointed.
 This place got so busy for breakfast that we learned quickly to either come very early or later on in the day.
 Terry’s favourite restaurant was the Saltlik Banff, an upscale place where we dined by candlelight one evening.

 Although this was our first visit to the Canadian Rockies, it was such an incredible experience that we’d both like to return to this scenic destination in the future.